FIELD RESEARCH

 Rock type: Sedimentary

-Weather conditions: Dessert and thunderstorms
+Weather conditions: Desert and thunderstorms

 Camp / housing type: the Virginian Hotel